Ataxia-Telangiectasia

 Elite in Ataxia-Telangiectasia

-Malcolm Taylor practices in Bath, United Kingdom.
+Malcolm Taylor practices practicing medicine in Birmingham, United Kingdom.
 Mr. Taylor is rated as an Elite expert by MediFind in the treatment of Ataxia-Telangiectasia.
-His top areas of expertise are Ataxia-Telangiectasia, Telangiectasia, Drug Induced Dyskinesia, and Atelosteogenesis Type 1.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Ataxia-Telangiectasia, Telangiectasia, Drug Induced Dyskinesia, and Nijmegen Breakage Syndrome.

 What are the support groups for Ataxia-Telangiectasia?